Sindex42/orthogonal-quest/README.md

 3. Leave super clear commit messages along the way
 4. Make a pull request back to this repo explaining the contributions you made

-Your name will of course be added to our list of contributers if your pull request is approved.
+Your name will of course be added to our list of contributors if your pull request is approved.